-where \vec{r} is the particle acceleration, \vec{r} is the particle velocity, and \vec{B} is the magnetic field vector.
-The electronic charge is denoted by e, m is the particle's relativistic mass, and C is the speed of light.
+Incoming charged particle trajectories to various locations on the surface of the Earth can be traced if the Earth's magnetospheric field is well defined.
+The equation of motion is expressed as where \ddot{r} is the particle acceleration, \dot{r} is the particle velocity, and \ddot{B} is the magnetic field vector.
+The electronic charge is denoted by e, m is the particle's relativistic mass, and c is the speed of light.

-In the current analysis, in order to describe the Earth's magnetospheric field, we have used Tsyganenko 1989 model, which is a semi-empirical best-fit representation, based on a large number of satellite observations (IMP, HEOS, ISEE, POLAR, Geotail, etc), providing quite a realistic description of the field configuration in the magnetosphere ([10]).
+$$\ddot{\vec{r}} = e/mc \cdot \dot{\vec{r}} \times \vec{B} \tag{1}$$ realistic description of the field configuration in the magnetosphere (Tsyganenko, 1989).
 The model includes the contributions from external magnetospheric sources: ring current, magnetotail current system, magnetopause currents and large-scale system of field-aligned currents.
 It also takes into consideration the seasonal and diurnal changes of the magnetospheric field as well as the geomagnetic activity level Kp.
-In contrast with the majority of previous geomagnetic field models (e.g. [11]), the Tsyganenko 1989 model takes into account the effect of the current sheet warping.
-This means that it is built in such a way as to account that for non-zero tilt angle ψ between the z-GSM axis and that of the Earth's dipole the average shape and position of the tail neutral sheet undergoes a two-dimensional warping ([12], [13] and [14]).
+In contrast with the majority of previous geomagnetic field models (e.g. Tsyganenko, 1987), the Tsyganenko 1989 model takes into account the effect of the current sheet warping.
+This means that it is built in such a way as to account that for non-zero tilt angle ψ between the z-GSM axis and that of the Earth's dipole the average shape and position of the tail neutral sheet undergoes a two-dimensional warping (Russell and Brody, 1967; Fairfield, 1980; Gosling et al., 1986).
 Near the midnight meridian plane the warping results in a gradual departure of the current sheet from the dipole equatorial plane towards that parallel to the solar wind stream.
-This is accompanied by a bending of the sheet in the YZ projection in such a way that, for $\Psi > 0$, the current surface is raised above the GSM equatorial plane in the central tail region, whereas it is depressed below this plane near the tail flanks (and vice versa for $\psi < 0$).
-The geometry of the current sheet according to the Tsyganenko 1989 magnetospheric field model, for the time period of GLE70 (tilt angle ~31.88 degrees) is demonstrated in Fig. 1.
+This is accompanied by a bending of the sheet in the YZ projection in such a way that, for $\psi > 0$, the current surface is raised above the GSM equatorial plane in the central tail region, whereas it is depressed below this plane near the tail flanks (and vice versa for $\psi < 0$).
+The geometry of the current sheet according to the Tsyganenko 1989 magnetospheric field model, for the time period of GLE70 (tilt angle $\sim 31.88^{\circ}$) is demonstrated in Fig. 1.
 The current sheet geometry of the geomagnetic filed is very important for the calculation of the particle trajectories, since it reflects the distribution of the magnetic field lines.
 Therefore, taking it into account results in a more accurate and reliable representation of the field and consequently in a more detailed calculation of the neutron monitor asymptotic directions of viewing.
-Nevertheless, one should notice that apart from the Tsyganenko 1989 model there is a variety of other magnetic field models, suitable also for geomagnetically disturbed periods ([15]).
+Nevertheless, one should notice that apart from the Tsyganenko 1989 model there is a variety of other magnetic field models, suitable also for geomagnetically disturbed periods (Kudela et al., 2008).
 However, because of the fact that this event took place during a moderate geomagnetic disturbance, their use would not affect significantly the present results.